 It's a new warning that comes to NASA from the Inuits.

-Their warning, the change in the climate that we are experiencing, has nothing to do with global warming, but rather because the Earth is shifting a bit now.
+They're warning, the change in the climate that we are experiencing has nothing to do with global warming, but rather because the earth is shifting a bit.

 But it goes on.

-The Inuits are local people that live in the Arctic regions of Canada, the U.S.
+The Inuits are local people that live in the Arctic regions of Canada, the U.S., and Greenland.

-Presently, they're warning NASA, because I guess they want NASA to look, that the cause of the change in weather, earthquakes and so forth, not due to global warming, as the world thinks, but they say we have shifted or wobbled the whole Earth.
+Presently, they're warning NASA, because I guess they want NASA to look that the cause of a change in weather, earthquakes, so forth, not due to global warming, as the world thinks, but they say we have shifted or wobbled the whole Earth.

 This is what's gnawing at me.